Now Reading

 an aerial view of airplanes parked at an airport

-The decision to resume the route comes amidst mass protests in Iran, sparked by a cost-of-living crisis that is now threatening Supreme Leader Ayatollah Ali Khamenei’s grip on power.
+Earlier on Friday, Lufthansa made the surprise announcement that it still planned to go ahead with the resumption of flights to Tehran on January 16, amidst mass protests in Iran, sparked by a cost-of-living crisis that is now threatening Supreme Leader Ayatollah Ali Khamenei’s grip on power.

 Security forces have allegedly responded to the growing protests with the use of deadly force, with reports of body bags piling up at hospitals and morgues across the country, and notably in Tehran.